S Vremena Na Vreme: Post breakup (1997–2013)

 Ninković took part in the 1996–1997 protests against the regime of Slobodan Milošević.
+In 1999, One Records reissued the band's debut album with previously unreleased songs "Tema za violinu" ("Theme for Violin"), "Kad nestanem" ("When I'm Gone") and "Sumnja" ("Doubt") as bonus tracks.
 During 1999, Ninković and the Đukić brothers, with the actor Goran Sultanović, performed a cabaret show entitled Ja pevam svoj bluz (I'm Singing My Blues).
 The performances were based on the poetry of Vladislav Petković Dis, Milan Rakić, Matija Bećković, Bora Đorđević, Đorđe Balašević and others.
-In early 2000s Ninković joined the ethnic music group Bistrik Orchestra, led by singer Bilja Krstić.
-He produced the group's 2000 album Bistrik In 2002, he wrote music for the documentary film Beloglavi sup – čovekov prijatelj (Griffon Vulture – Man's Friend).
+In early 2000s, Ninković joined the ethnic music group Bistrik Orchestra, led by singer Bilja Krstić, producing the group's 2000 debut album Bistrik.
+He wrote music for a number of plays, several TV shows and for the 2002 documentary film Beloglavi sup – čovekov prijatelj (Griffon Vulture – Man's Friend).
+He formed the ethnic music group Zlatopis (the name being a wordplay which could be translated as Golden Inscription), recording the album Zlatopis (2013) with them.
+In 2017, he released his first solo album, Hodač (Walker), and in 2020, he released the album Retromet (Retroworks).
+Simultaneously, he released two albums of ambient instrumentals, Tamni tonovi (Dark Tones, 2017) and Maslinka (Olive, 2021).

 In 2003, Sarvan released the ethnic music album U potrazi za dobrim odgovorom (Searching for a Good Answer).
 The album featured songs recorded during the 1990s for Radio Television of Serbia show Radionica zvuka (Workshop of Sound).
+In 2007, he recorded the ethnic music album Ajde Jano kuću da ne damo (Come On, Jano, Let's Not Give Our House, the title being an altered verse from the traditional song "'Ajde Jano") with a group of young musicians.

+The band's long-time unofficial member Nikola Jager died in 2008.

 In 2011, Ninković and the Đukić brothers reunited under the name Svremenaši (From-timers).
-The band performed on the 2011 Belgrade Beer Fest, and on 12 November, together with Croatian progressive rock band Drugi Način, held a concert in Belgrade Youth Center.
+The band performed on the 2011 Belgrade Beer Fest, and on 12 November, together with Croatian and Yugoslav progressive rock band Drugi Način, held a concert in Belgrade Youth Center.

 Second reunion (2013–2020)

-In 2013, S Vremena Na Vreme reunited for a concert in Ilija M. Kolarac Endowment, to celebrate 40 years since the release of their debut single, "Sunčana strana ulice".
+In 2013, Ninković, Sarvan and the Đukić brothers reunited to celebrate 40 years since the release of their debut single, "Sunčana strana ulice", with a concert in Ilija M. Kolarac Endowment in Belgrade.
 The concert was held on 16 May, and featured guest appearances by Drago Mlinarec, Dušan Mihajlović "Spira" and Dragan Popović.
-After the concert, the band continued to perform live, their concert acitivity ending with the outbreak of COVID-19 pandemic in Serbia.
+After the concert, the band continued to perform live, their concert activity ending with the outbreak of COVID-19 pandemic in Serbia.

 In 2020, Vojislav Đukić published the book of the band's lyrics.

+Post breakup (2020–present)

+In 2022, Sarvan released the double album 60s u mom Gradu / Kamen po kamen (60s in My City / Stone by Stone), representing his critique of modern popular music.